 A STA that does not have the value true for dot11VHTSUBeamformerActivated shall not act in the role of a beamformer.
 A STA that does not have the value true for dot11VHTSUBeamformeeActivated shall not act in the role of a beamformee.

 A beamformer shall initiate a sounding feedback sequence by transmitting(#4543) a VHT NDP Announcement(#4921) frame followed by a VHT NDP frame after a SIFS.
-The beamformer shall include in the VHT NDP Announcement(#4921) frame one STA Info field for each beamformee that is expected to prepare a VHT Compressed Beamforming frame and shall identify the beamformee by including the beamformee's AID in the AID subfield of the STA Info field.
+The beamformer shall include in the VHT NDP Announcement(#4921) frame one STA Info field for each beamformee that is expected to prepare a VHT Compressed Beamforming report and shall identify the beamformee by including the beamformee's AID in the AID subfield of the STA Info field.
 The VHT NDP Announcement(#4921) frame shall include at least one STA Info field.

 A VHT NDP frame shall only be transmitted SIFS after a VHT NDP Announcement(#4921) frame.